ceilfors/ceilfors.github.io/_drafts/chef-cookbook-continuous-delivery.md

 comments: true
 ---

-My journey on achieving Continuous Delivery surrounding Chef as the tool for environment management, application configuration management and application deployment have not been an easy one.
+The journey I had on achieving Continuous Delivery using Chef as the tool for environment management, application configuration management and application deployment have not been easy.
 Documentations and resources surrounding this topic are quite scarce.
 I hope this writing will be helpful and do leave comments to other readers if you have found better ways of achieving what I'm trying to do.